Elysium-Everlasting/aponia.js/packages/adapter-prisma/README.md

   But ChatGPT mentions the concept of "identifier and token separation" that's presumably applicable.
 So we'll just keep them separate :shrug:

+  Oh, but ZotMeet doesn't have it.
+Ok so we won't do it.

   userId String Associates the session with a user, allowing them to login.
 REQUIRED

   expires DateTime Indicates when the session is no longer valid.
 The user must create a new session in order to login.